prateekpanwar/memoryGame/README.md

 # memoryGame
 tile game in web2py + analysis log

 The project is developed in web2py.
-Please import the package
+Please import the package for code and readme.txt